Die casted aluminum

 Aluminum becomes liquid at 660 ° C and behaves like water at this temperature.
 Therefore, great accuracy is required of the tooling.

-Die casted aluminum after extra material has been removed
+Die cast aluminum after extra material has been removed

-Recycling of metal, both from own production and from used products, reduces material costs, and is an environmental benefit compared to, for example, plastic.
-When recycling aluminum, only a fraction of the energy is needed compared to producing new material.
+Recycling of metal, both from own production but also from other products, reduces material costs, and is an environmental gain compared to, for example, plastic.
+When recycling aluminium, only a fraction of the energy is needed in relation to producing new material.

 PROCESSES